skoona/minimum_heap/README.md

 #### A min-heap is a binary tree data structure in which the data of each node is less than or equal to the data of that node’s children and the tree is complete.

 #### Required Behaviors

+A Binary Heap is a Binary Tree with following properties.
+1) It’s a complete tree (All levels are completely filled except possibly the last level and the last level has all keys as left as possible).
+This property of Binary Heap makes them suitable to be stored in an array.

+2) A Binary Heap is either Min Heap or Max Heap.
+In a Min Binary Heap, the key at root must be minimum among all keys present in Binary Heap.
+The same property must be recursively true for all nodes in Binary Tree.
+Max Binary Heap is similar to Min Heap.

 * All child nodes are larger than their parent
 * The smallest element of the min-heap is at the root
 * They can refer to another node to the left with a smaller value